What is a Criminologist? (+ Becoming a Criminologist Career Guide)

-Criminologists use social patterns, statistics, and psychology in order to analyze the behaviors of criminals and methods used by criminals in order to help predict and prevent criminal behavior from occurring in the future.
+Criminologists use social patterns, statistics, and psychology to analyze the behaviors of criminals and the methods used by criminals to help predict and prevent criminal behavior from occurring in the future.

 Psychological profiling plays an important role in the profession as well.